puddinbustra/swnmodular/README.md

 [Buy me a coffee ☕](https://www.buymeacoffee.com/lofty)

 # Contact
 If you have any other feedback, be it suggestions or support, send me a message on discord - lofty#8637, or an email at kvrosevelt@gmail.com.
-If people are enjoying it, I'll have more reason to add features.
+If people are enjoying it, I'll be more likely to add more features.

 # Compatability
 Since this is mostly based off of the 5e character sheet, many of the modules compatible with that should require minimal changes to function here.
 Stuff like token modules, map modules, and chat modules should work.